-Multi-Product Pipelines are used to transport different hydrocarbon liquid products in batches in a single pipeline such as Diesel, Petrol, Kerosene and Jet Fuel.
+Multi-product pipelines transport different hydrocarbon liquid products in batches in a single pipeline, such as Diesel, Petrol, Kerosene, and Jet Fuel.

 Since the products transported in the pipelines are potentially hazardous to the environment and people in areas surrounding the pipeline, sound engineering standards and practices should be followed.